CorgiDev/Roll20-NSBU-Roller/README.md

   - 10 episodes
   - Requires a subscription to watch.

+Additionally, the NSBU system is based on [Kids on Bikes system](https://www.huntersentertainment.com/kidsonbikesrpg) developed by Hunters Entertainment.

 ## Stat Types

 The following stats are the ones tht would potentially need to roll for: